 A Lost Story Retold

-The two men made their living as artists and a number of William Prater’s paintings recently sold at auction in Penzance.
-Their father Joseph senior had been born in Crantock in 1820.
-And the family obviously maintained that close connection with the area as several Praters were laid to rest in the local graveyard.
+The two brothers made their living as artists and a number of William Prater’s paintings recently sold at auction in Penzance.
+Their father Joseph senior had been born in Crantock in 1820 and the family obviously maintained that close connection with the area as several Praters were laid to rest in the local graveyard.

 A Name for the Mystery Lady?